-از ماست که بر ماست There is a wisdom in the simple phase it is our own doing.
-As a nation, we are collectively inapt to progress, unable to learn from the past.
-We have no vision for our future and we would not even dream to take an active part in discussing it.
-When will another despot replace the dictatorship of Velayat-e Faqih?
+Pity the Nation: dictatorship is our own doing.
+As a nation, we are unable to learn from the past.
+When will a new despot replace the Velayat-e Faqih?

 There is a well known phrase in Iranian political culture, repeated over decades: از ماست که بر ماست – it is our own doing.
 It is saying the people deserve their political system, whatever its nature.